jrohde/smarty-ass/README.md

 ] out='/assets/combined_and_minified.js' ttl='3600' gzip='false' debug=false}
 ```

-Use inline JS or Javscript (make sure to escape single/double quotes where needed!):
+Use/add inline css or js (but make sure to escape single/double quotes!):

 ```
 {ass in=["